dsdanielpark/hf-transllm/README.md

 Through the inference module of Hugging Face, you can conveniently use the results of Hugging Face's open-source large language model.
 However, there are limitations in retraining or evaluating the model's performance in various languages.

-Therefore, this package allows you to explore the results of the Hugging Face inference module in multiple languages using various translation API services.
+Therefore, this package allows you to explore the results of the Hugging Face inference module in multiple languages using various trnaslated_answer API services.

 Since the purpose of the Hugging Face inference module is more focused on checking the model weights easily rather than efficiency, this package emphasizes the ability to explore the results in various languages rather than efficiency.